7-Day Maui Family Itinerary: The Perfect Week on the Valley Isle

 Day 1: Arrival and Ka'anapali Beach Sunset

-Your flight will land at Kahului Airport (OGG), which sits on the central valley between Maui's two mountain ranges.
+Your flight will land at Kahului Airport (OGG), in the central valley between Maui's two mountain ranges.
 Pick up your rental car and resist the urge to do everything at once.
-You just traveled across the Pacific.
+You just crossed the Pacific.
 Take a breath.

-If you are staying on the west side (Ka'anapali, Lahaina, Napili, or Kapalua), the drive from the airport takes about 45 minutes to an hour depending on traffic.
+If you're staying on the west side (Ka'anapali, Lahaina, Napili, or Kapalua), the drive from the airport runs about 45 minutes to an hour depending on traffic.
 Stop at Costco or Safeway near the airport to stock up on groceries, snacks, and drinks for the week.
-Grocery stores on the west side are pricier and have smaller selections.
+Grocery stores on the west side are pricier with smaller selections.

 Once you check in, let the kids decompress.
-Unpack, explore your hotel or condo, find the pool.
-Do not schedule anything demanding for this afternoon.
-The time difference (Hawaii is 2-3 hours behind the West Coast, 5-6 behind the East Coast) means everyone's internal clock is off, and fighting it just leads to tears -- from the kids and possibly from you.
+Unpack, explore the hotel or condo, find the pool.
+Don't schedule anything demanding for this afternoon.
+The time difference (Hawaii is 2-3 hours behind the West Coast, 5-6 behind the East Coast) means everyone's internal clock is off, and fighting it just leads to tears - from the kids and possibly from you.

 As the afternoon stretches into evening, walk down to Ka'anapali Beach.
-This three-mile stretch of white sand is one of the most beautiful beaches in Hawaii, and the sunsets here are extraordinary.
-The sky turns shades of orange, pink, and purple that do not look real.
-Spread out a blanket, let the kids play at the water's edge, and watch the sun drop below the horizon.
-If you are near Black Rock (Pu'u Keka'a) at the north end, the Sheraton does a nightly cliff diving ceremony at sunset that is worth catching.
+This three-mile stretch of white sand is one of the most beautiful beaches in Hawaii and the sunsets here are extraordinary.
+Sky turns shades of orange, pink, and purple that don't look real.
+Spread a blanket, let the kids play at the water's edge, watch the sun drop.
+If you're near Black Rock (Pu'u Keka'a) at the north end, the Sheraton does a nightly cliff diving ceremony at sunset that's worth catching.

 For dinner, keep it simple.
 Grab poke bowls from a nearby restaurant or order pizza.
 Nobody needs a fancy first-night dinner when jet lag is lurking.